brandibushman/NextCentury/Streak/Multiple Properties.md

-# Drop Down Menu

-Trying to first make a dropdown menu in Java and then I will make it more dynamic.'

-Javascript itself does not support a dropdown option so it wants to use HTML, I don't know if Streak can use HTML.

 # Multiple Properties
 ## Goal:
 To have multiple property URLs.
 I think that we will be able to sort through this column easier than a premade column.